 I set a goal of 30 books to read in 2015.
 When I hit that in the summer, I upped that goal to 52 books for the year.
 I just this morning finished my 54th book of the year.
 I enjoy reading so much and I plan to set another goal for 2016.

 Hubby and I purchased Universal Orlando annual passes in the spring and we’ve gone just about every month since, sometimes more than once.
 It’s been a goal of ours to take one hooky day a year for just us.
-We also had a fabulous 4-day getaway for our anniversary, staying at our favorite Cabana Bay Resort at Universal Orlando.
+We also had a fabulous Buy viagra in Czech Republic, staying at our favorite Cabana Bay Resort at Universal Orlando.
 It was a much-needed trip for us and we enjoyed our 14th anniversary being big kids and enjoying Halloween Horror Nights, a flashback to our first official date in 1999.

 I gave up soda on August 1st and I am happy to day that I am just one month away from being 6 months soda-free.
 The first few weeks were the hardest.
 Very rarely do I even think about it now and I am pretty proud of myself for giving it up.

 This year also brought with it my brother’s injury at work.
 After a long hospital and rehab stay, I am so happy to report that he has been back to work for a couple weeks now and is doing great!
-I am so thankful for the support that we had from so many, near and far, through everything my family went through during that time.
+I am so Where to purchase cialis in Ireland that we had from so many, near and far, through everything my family went through during that time.
 I was reminded once again how very important my family is to me and I am thankful every single day.

-I got a new tattoo the day before Thanksgiving, one that I had wanted for awhile.
+I got a Where to purchase zithromax in Canada the day before Thanksgiving, one that I had wanted for awhile.
 It’s a reminder to me every day of all that I have and all that is important to me.

 We donated bikes for the 4th year in a row, for our beloved Buy orlistat in United Kingdom in memory of my dad.
 It’s always a heartwarming to drop off so many bikes and helmets for kids.
 We are really hoping to grow this in the coming year.
 That is something hubby and I will focus on together.